 Understanding of the following notes on parallel operation is useful before attempting the fitting or setting of the droop kit accessory.
+Then operating in parallel with other generators or the mains, it

-When operating in parallel with other generators or the mains, it is essential that the phase sequence of the incoming generator matches that of the busbar and also that all of the following conditions are met before the circuit breaker of the incoming generator is closed on to the busbar (or operational generator).
+Then operating in parallel with other generators or the mains, it is essential that the phase sequence of the incoming generator matches that of the busbar and also that all of the following conditions are met before the circuit breaker of the incoming generator is closed on to the busbar (or operational generator).

 - 1. Frequency must match within close limits. - 2.
-Voltages must match within close limits. - Phase angle of voltages must match within close limits.
+Voltages must match within close limits. - 3.
+Phase angle of voltages must match within close limits.

 A variety of techniques, varying from simple synchronising lamps to fully automatic synchronisers, can be used to ensure these conditions are met.